 The best time of year to gather firewood for the coming winter is during the prior winter.
 Ideally, you’d want a full year for the split wood to season/dry so that it can burn as cleanly and efficiently as possible.
 Green wood is full of moisture, and that makes for a low-burning fire that quickly builds up dangerous creosote in the chimney.

 Hopefully, this list can help you stock your woodpiles well for next winter, and maybe give you a bit of an adventure, too!
-As in many situations, all you need to do is take some initiative, ask some questions, and gather from the abundance that is out there.
+As in many situations, all you need to do is take some initiative, ask knowledgeable people some questions, and gather from the abundance that is out there.

 What free firewood tips would you add to this list?
 What are your tips for intrepid woodstove wielders?
 Let me know in the comments below!